johnsonAyo/feedpost/README.md

+# _feedpost App

+This is a simple crud operation App that is built with nest.js, typescript using postgress database and type-orm, which supports repository design patterns where each entities has its own repostories.
+Authorisation and Authentication id done using json web token and routes protected.

+Test is carried out using jest supertest

-# medium_app
+# documentation

-postgress & typr orm
-entity is created because type-orm supports repository design patterns where each entities has its own repostories payload can be any because its not just for one particular data but all of our requests so we can have a whole different payloads
+Documentation and test of endpoints implemented with swagger using ApiTags